Kyagara/equinox/README.md

 [![GoDoc](https://img.shields.io/static/v1?label=godoc&message=reference&color=blue)](https://pkg.go.dev/github.com/Kyagara/equinox)
 [![Test Status](https://github.com/Kyagara/equinox/workflows/Tests/badge.svg)](https://github.com/Kyagara/equinox/actions?query=workflow%3Atests)

+This library is NOT production ready, expect breaking changes.

+Only some League of Legends endpoints are currently implemented.

-This shouldn't be used in any production environment, this is just a practice tool for me to learn CI/CD using Github Actions and tests in golang.
+This project is a first for me since I don't have much experience in publishing a library, this project is pretty much a practice tool for me to improve my knowledge in CI/CD using Github Actions, golang and tests in golang.

-I was recommended [Alex Pliutau](https://www.youtube.com/watch?v=evorkFq3Y5k)'s video on youtube and got curious about learning other things, I decided to make a client for the Riot Games API since I am more familiar with it.

 I am avoiding using other packages like [resty](https://github.com/go-resty/resty) instead of the `net/http` package go provides to improve my golang knowledge, currently just using [testify](https://github.com/stretchr/testify) for tests.